sudonym-i/Web-Scraper/README.md

 The featureset is currenrly rather bare, however it's still an effective tool.

 Currently, the data scraped from the specified websites will be saved to a file in the /build directory.
-The name can be changed in the "crawlchain.txt" file
+The name can be changed in the "chain.txt" file

 ----------------------------------